 Chapter V: Wait But Why

-For chapter five, each of us picked a long-form article from Wait But Why.
+For chapter five, all three of us picked a long-form article from Wait But Why.
 We read it, took notes, picked our favorite quotes, and discussed what we learned from it.

 🐒 Why Procrastinators Procrastinate – Silvia